-- Recognised Prior Learning (RPL) and Accreditation of Prior Learning (APL)
+- Accreditation of Prior Learning (APL)

 External examining is an integral and essential part of the institutional quality assurance process and provides one of the principal means of maintaining UK threshold academic standards within autonomous higher education institutions.
 At the Hugh Baird University Centre, we make meticulous use of the external examiners reports to assure quality and standards and to help identify opportunities for enhancement.

 External examiners reports are made available internally for students on the Course Teams Page.

 Discover Uni is an official source of information about higher education.

 It is owned and operated by the UK higher education funding and regulatory bodies.
 These are:

 - The Department for the Economy in Northern Ireland